Kach07/Rentzone-application-code/README.md

 # application-code
-This repository is for storing the application code for rentzone dynamic website.
+This repository is for storing the webfile for rentzone dynamic website.